perladvent/perldotcom/content/article/perl-hacks-perl-school-and-the-future-of-perl-publishing.md

 I didn't get enough attendees to make it worthwhile.

 For many years I've run a free ninety-minute or two-hour course as part of the London Perl Workshop.
 I always get a pretty good turn-out for those.
+But, to be honest, that's about the only place I can guarantee much interest in Perl training in the UK these days.

 ## You previously wrote the print books [Data Munging with Perl](https://www.manning.com/books/data-munging-with-perl) (Manning Press) and [Template Toolkit](http://www.template-toolkit.org/book.html) (O'Reilly & Associates, with Andy Wardley and Darren Chamberlain).
 How is Perl School's process different than what you experienced with those publishers?